How to Paint Your Front Door

 Step 4: Prime

-Whether or not you need to prime the door will depend on several factors, so it’s best to speak with a member of our expert team first.
+Priming your door before applying a topcoat helps to create a smooth, even base that improves paint adhesion, enhances durability, and ensures a more vibrant, long-lasting finish.
+However, whether or not you need to prime the door will depend on several factors, so it’s best to speak with a member of our expert team first for tailored advice.

-For example, if you are painting a PVC door, you will need to use a water-based primer such as Ralston All-Primer.
-If painting a door previously coated in oil-based paint, you will need an oil-based primer.
+If you are repainting a door that was previously coated in oil-based paint, you will need an oil-based primer.
 For this, we recommend Ralston Uni-Primer as this will allow you to apply a water-based topcoat.
+Be sure to keep white spirits handy for cleaning brushes and tools.

-Tip: Both Ralston All-Primer and Ralston Uni-Primer can be tinted into the colour, but don’t be tempted to stop here as these products don’t offer UV protection.
+Pro Tip: Both Ralston All-Primer and Ralston Uni-Primer can be tinted into the colour of your choosing!

 Allow the primer to dry fully according to the manufacturer’s instructions.